cepoumian/blog-preview-card/README.md

 </div>
 ```

-On the other hand, I also wanted to leverage CSS layers as a way of organizing styles and managing specificity, as suggested by Kevin Powell in his (Frontend Master's course)[https://frontendmasters.com/courses/pro-css/].
+Finally, I also wanted to keep leveraging CSS layers as a way of organizing styles and managing specificity, as suggested by Kevin Powell in his (Frontend Master's course)[https://frontendmasters.com/courses/pro-css/].

 ```css
 @layer utilities {